JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_17.md

 60\.
 Ahura Mazda answered: ‘O fair and wise Ashi, go not back to the heavens, sink not into the <span id="p282">[<sup><small>p.
 282</small></sup>]</span> earth!
 Stay here and walk inside the fine kingly palace.’

 61\.
-I shall worship thee with such a sacrifice, I shall worship and forward thee with such a sacrifice as Vî_s_tâspa offered unto thee, behind the river Dâitya [^1188].
+I shall worship thee with such a sacrifice, I shall worship and forward thee with such a sacrifice as Vî<i>s</i>tâspa offered unto thee, behind the river Dâitya [^1188].
 The Zoatar lifted up a loud voice, with baresma before him.
 With that sort of sacrifice shall I worship thee?
 With that sort of sacrifice shall I worship and forward thee, O fair and wise Ashi?

 For her brightness and glory, I will offer her a sacrifice worth being heard . . . .

 62\.
 Yathâ ahû vairyô: The will of the Lord is the law of holiness . . . .

-I bless the sacrifice and prayer, and the strength and vigour of Ashi Vanguhi; of the good _K_isti; of the good Ereth_e_; of the good Rasãstâ_t_; of the Glory and Weal, made by Mazda [^1189].
+I bless the sacrifice and prayer, and the strength and vigour of Ashi Vanguhi; of the good <i>K</i>isti; of the good Ereth<i>e</i>; of the good Rasãstâ<i>t</i>; of the Glory and Weal, made by Mazda [^1189].

 Ashem Vohû: Holiness is the best of all good .